-Venezuela's Guaido says intelligence agents have detained his deputy
+Deputy of Venezuela's Guaido arrested and dragged away by tow truck

 Edgar Zambrano, vice president of the opposition-controlled National Assembly, which Guaido heads, said on Twitter that agents from the SEBIN intelligence agency were using a tow truck to drag his vehicle, with him inside, to one of their Caracas bases.

-On Tuesday, Venezuela’s pro-Maduro Constituent Assembly ruled to strip Zambrano, and six other lawmakers, of their parliamentary immunity to allow their future prosecution.
+On Tuesday, Venezuela’s pro-Maduro Constituent Assembly agreed to strip Zambrano, and six other lawmakers, of their parliamentary immunity to allow their future prosecution.

 The Supreme Court had earlier accused the lawmakers of conspiracy, rebellion and treason, and on Wednesday accused three other opposition legislators of the same crimes.
-The opposition says Maduro has stacked the court with his own supporters, and the U.S. government this week threatened to sanction all its members.
+The opposition says Maduro has stacked the court with his own supporters and does not recognize its legitimacy, while the U.S. government this week threatened to sanction all its members.

-An attempted uprising last week led by Guaido, recognized as the legitimate head of state by the United States and other Western countries, failed to dislodge Maduro, as have a series of U.S. sanctions against his government.
+An attempted uprising last week led by Guaido, recognized as the rightful head of state by the United States and other Western countries, failed to dislodge Maduro, as have a series of U.S. sanctions against his government.
 Maduro decried the events as an attempted coup.

 “One of the principal conspirators of the coup has just been arrested,” Diosdado Cabello, head of the Constituent Assembly, said in comments broadcast on state television.
 “They will have to pay before the courts for the failed coup that they attempted,” he said.

 Zambrano said on Twitter that SEBIN agents had surrounded his vehicle by the headquarters of his Democratic Action party in Caracas’ La Florida district.